erhaym/decrypt-chromium-passwords/README.md

 >Note: We also see that the salt is set to `"saltysalt"`.

 - PBKDF2 (Password-Based Key Derivation Function 2) is a function used to transform a not very strong secret (`"peanuts"` or secret from keyring) into a cryptographic key usable by AES.
-- HMAC (Hash-based Message Authentication Code) is a cryptographic mecanism that takes a hash (here SHA-1) and a shared secret key to verify the integrity and the authenticity of the output.
+- HMAC (Hash-based Message Authentication Code) is a cryptographic mechanism that takes a hash (here SHA-1) and a shared secret key to verify the integrity and the authenticity of the output.
 - SHA-1 is a hash function.

 This tells us that Chromium derives the encryption key using PBKDF2-HMAC-SHA1, with: